 The love of the Lord was so strong in her that it gave her a mother’s heart.
 A wise teacher, she knew how to combine fatherliness and motherhood, kindness and firmness, vigilance and trust, familiarity and dialogue, bringing up her children with disinterested love, both patient and demanding.
 Attentive to their own experience, she trusted both in human means and divine assistance.
 She brought up three children with very different temperaments, using the same criteria with different methods.
 She taught them the catechism and prepared them for their First Communion.

 Accompanies her son’s dream

-When asked to go with him in this work she said: “If you believe this to be the will of the Lord, I am ready to go."
-Mama Margaret’s presence turned the Oratory into a family.
-For ten years her life became entwined with that of her son and with the beginnings of Salesian work.
-She was the first and principal Cooperator of Don Bosco’s; she became the maternal elements in the Preventive System; without realizing it, she was the "co-foundress" of the Salesian Family.
+When asked to go with him in this work, she said: “If you believe this to be the will of the Lord, I am ready to go.”
+Mamma Margaret’s presence turned the Oratory into a family.
+For ten years, her life became entwined with that of her son and with the beginnings of the Salesian work.
+She was the first, and principal, Cooperator of Don Bosco’s; she became the maternal element in the Preventive System.
+Without realizing it, she was the “co-foundress” of the Salesian Family.

 Death at Valdocco

 She died in Turin, struck down by pneumonia on November 25, 1856, at 68 years of age.
 Many youngsters went to the cemetery crying as they would for their own mother.
 Generations of Salesians called her and will continue to call her Mamma Margaret.